UCL/MPHY0026/doc/setup/setup.rst

   - See `how to create and activate a conda env`_.

-Conda manages where to put each new environment.
+Conda manages where to put each new environment, so Conda is probably easier.

 Setup This Project
 ------------------